Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Conclusion

 \section{Conclusion}

-In this work, we propose Stylos, a single-forward-pass framework for multi-view 3D stylization. \ By keeping geometry predictions on the self-attentive backbone path and conditioning color via global cross-attention, together with a voxel-space 3D style loss that aggregates multi-view features, Stylos achieves geometry-aware and view-consistent stylization. \ Our ablations show that the global-only cross-attention between style and content better preserves geometric details than alternative coupling strategies. \ Extensive experiments across category-level and large-scale scene datasets demonstrate the generalization ability of our approach, achieving aesthetically pleasing stylization with strong cross-view consistency. \ In the future, we aim to scale Stylos to support higher-resolution inputs while improving efficiency, paving the way for practical 3D content creation.
+In this work, we propose Stylos, a feed-forward method for 3D stylization. \ By keeping geometry predictions on the self-attentive backbone path and conditioning appearance via global CrossBlocks on the style path, together with a voxel-space 3D style loss that aggregates multi-view features, Stylos achieves geometry-aware and view-consistent stylization. \ Our ablations show that the global CrossBlock for style injection better preserves geometric details than alternative style-content fusion modules. \ Extensive experiments across category-level and large-scale scene datasets demonstrate the generalization ability of our approach, achieving aesthetically pleasing stylization with strong cross-view consistency. \ In the future, we aim to scale Stylos to support higher-resolution inputs while improving efficiency, paving the way for practical 3D content creation.